 Monthly performance by market

-Global government bonds Corporate bonds Emerging market bonds
+Global government bonds | Corporate bonds | Emerging market bonds | |||

-UK Europe US HY
+UK | Europe | US | HY | ||

-Bloomberg Global Aggregate Treasuries (USD Hedged) Bloomberg Sterling Corporate Bond Index (USD Hedged) Bloomberg Euro-Aggregate Corporates Index (USD Hedged) Bloomberg Global Aggregate USD Corporate (USD Hedged) Bloomberg Global High Yield Index (USD Hedged) JP Morgan Emerging Markets Bond Index EMBI Global Diversified (USD Hedged)
+Bloomberg Global Aggregate Treasuries (USD Hedged) | Bloomberg Sterling Corporate Bond Index (USD Hedged) | Bloomberg Euro-Aggregate Corporates Index (USD Hedged) | Bloomberg Global Aggregate USD Corporate (USD Hedged) | Bloomberg Global High Yield Index (USD Hedged) | JP Morgan Emerging Markets Bond Index EMBI Global Diversified (USD Hedged) |

 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Changes in credit spreads
+Monthly change in credit spreads

 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

 Source: Bloomberg.
-For the period 31 October 2024 to 30 November 2024 Proxies used for each exposure7.
+For the period 31 December 2024 to 31 January 2025.
+Index proxies are used for each exposure5.

-Our base case remains that, over the coming quarters, revenue and earnings growth will pick up as the rate cutting cycle aids consumer confidence and stimulates economic activity, albeit under the revised macroeconomic expectations that the recovery will likely be slower than previously expected.
-Geopolitical tensions continue to pose a downside risk to the 2025 earnings recovery scenario.
-Away from earnings, we remain of the view that overall, IG company fundamentals are in good shape thanks to the broad deleveraging undertaken by many firms over the past few years.
+Our base case remains that, over the coming quarters, revenue and earnings growth will pick up as the global rate-cutting cycle aids consumer confidence and stimulates economic activity, albeit under more moderate macroeconomic expectations, so that the recovery will likely be slower than previously expected.
+Geopolitical tensions and potential tariffs and trade wars under the new US administration pose downside risks to a 2025 earnings recovery scenario.
+Away from earnings, we remain of the view that overall, IG company fundamentals are in good shape.In terms of the technical backdrop, the outlook remains positive.
+Last year was one of the strongest years for IG-credit with steady inflows into the sector.
+With the ECB now set on an accelerated cutting path and yields still at attractive levels (the euro-denominated IG credit premium is currently around 0.75% versus the 10-year bund yield), we expect demand for credit to remain strong.

 EM credit spreads